 Fatalities in the sport of football are rare but tragic events.
-A total of twelve direct and indirect fatalities were recorded for the 2016 football season out of sixteen fatalities collected by NCCSIR.
-Even though the rate of direct fatal injuries was very low on a 100,000 participant basis, all occurred during competition situations.
+A total of thirteen direct and indirect fatalities were recorded for the 2017 football season out of twenty fatalities collected by NCCSIR.
+Even though the rate of direct fatal injuries was very low on a 100,000 participant basis, the majority occurred during competition situations.
 It should be noted that practices outnumber the number of game exposures because there are typically five practice sessions for every one game and all players participate during practices.
-This 2016 report continues the 10-year trend of direct fatal events at an overall rate of 0.07 per 100,000 football participants (FIGURE II).
+This 2017 report continues the 10-year trend of direct fatal events at an overall rate of 0.095 per 100,000 football participants (FIGURE II).
 Roughly 80% of brain football-related fatalities from 1990 to 2010 occurred during competition (Boden et al. 2013) and the current year's results continue this trend.
+In 2017, two collegiate football athletes died from direct traumatic injuries - brain trauma and cervical spine/spinal cord injury.
+The past 10 years from 2008-2017, there were 6 direct traumatic injury-related deaths in college football compared to 3 deaths the previous 10 years from 1998-2007 - a two-fold difference between the 2 periods.

-There was one fatal traumatic internal organ injury in high school football.
+There were no fatal traumatic internal organ injuries captured in 2017.
 Fatal traumatic internal organ injuries are rare (less than one per year captured by NCCSIR); from 1990-2010 NCCSIR recorded three fatal traumatic internal organ injuries in high school football (Boden et al. 2013).

 The data illustrates the importance of injury event collection and the analysis of this data in making changes in the game of football that help reduce the incidence of serious injuries.
 This effort must be continued in order to keep these numbers low and to strive for the minimization of football fatalities.

-Indirect fatalities have been in double figures since 1999 with the exception of 2003, 2007, and the current year 2016.
+Indirect fatalities have been in double figures since 1999 with the exception of 2003, 2007, 2016, and the current year 2017.
 Since the 1990, indirect fatalities have outnumbered direct fatalities on average 2 to 1 (FIGURE II).
-Cardiac events were the primary cause of indirect deaths due to exertion in 2016 which is consistent with published research (Harmon et al. 2011).
-There were also two reported deaths due to heat stroke emphasizing the need for continued safety efforts surrounding practicing in hot weather.
-There were two deaths due to exertional sickling (one high school and one collegiate).
+Cardiac events (n=5) were the primary cause of indirect deaths due to exertion in 2017 which is consistent with published research (Harmon et al. 2011).
+There were also three reported deaths due to heat stroke-up from 2 in 2016-emphasizing the need for continued safety efforts surrounding practicing in hot weather.
+There were no deaths captured due to exertional sickling in 2017.
 The college football level has recorded two fatalities (2014 and 2016) due to complications of sickle cell trait since 2010 when regulations were adopted requiring the athlete know their sickle cell trait status and the publication of multiple best practice documents.

-Beginning in 2014, NCCSIR is collecting information on non-exertion related fatalities that are suspected to be cardiac-related in order to improve our understanding of the etiology of cardiac-related events and how to prevent sudden cardiac arrest in competitive athletes.

-NCCSIR captured four fatalities in 2016.
+Beginning in 2014, NCCSIR has been collecting information on non-exertion related fatalities that are suspected to be cardiac-related in order to improve our understanding of the Annual Football Survey 2017 etiology of cardiac-related events and how to prevent sudden cardiac arrest in competitive athletes.
+NCCSIR captured six fatalities in 2017, up from four in 2016.
+This is important because it more than doubles the number of athletes that died due to cardiac-related causes within a calendar year.